 Be Sure to Bring

 - An appropriate sleeping bag: Waking up in the middle of the night being way too hot or way too cold will not make you a happy camper.
-Bring a sleeping bag that is appropriate for the weather you're visiting; being able to get cozy in your sleeping bag will make you feel more at home.
+Bring a sleeping bag that is appropriate for the weather at the camping spot: being able to get cozy in your sleeping bag will make you feel more at home.

 - A headlamp: Don't be afraid of looking dorky when you're rocking one of these — once you try one out, you'll never go back.
-They're constantly useful whether you need a quick light in your tent, get stuck on the trail after sunset, or you need to make a late-night bathroom trip.
+They're always useful, whether you need a quick light in your tent, get stuck on the trail after sunset, or need to make a late-night bathroom trip.
 Always have one handy.

 - Plenty of water: Filling up your everyday water bottle will not be a sufficient source of water for more than a night.
 And don't assume that the water you find at your campground is safe to drink!
 Unless it's officially posted or the campsite has given you the go-ahead, be sure to bring a filter, chemical tablets, or a big old pot for boiling.
 If this sounds like too much, grab a few gallon jugs at the market before you head out.